Letsopappaaa/ginventory_project/README.md

 ## How to use

 - Clone repo
 - Change the config.cfg file, namely the following parameters must be provided: AWS KEY, AWS SECRET, AWS REGION and api_key for the Ginventory app.
+You need an AWS user (with admin priviledges for testing purposes) for the AWS KEY, SECRET and REGION variables.
+For the api_key you will need to emulate the Android app and see the requests being sent, and use your API key from there.
 - If you want to run the parser yourself, please also provide appropriate values for headers_user_agent and headers_from.
 Otherwise just read in from the provided local file.
 - You are all confugired, you can step through the cells of the jupyter notebook.